ArchHem/julia_deeper_magic/README.md

 The results of the 'cut' can be visualized rather easily using a `Plots.jl` backend with vertex coloring.
 Above is an example of a (succesfull) Karger run.
 We have performed further runs on some easily-generated graphs, like Erdős-Rényi and Barabási graphs (the later being an example where as small subset of the vertices have most of the edges).
 Bellow is an image of a (post-critical) Erdős graph.

 ![Algo run on a Erdős graph](https://github.com/ArchHem/julia_deeper_magic/blob/main/project_images/Karger_erdos_renyi.png)

+# 'Practical' quicksort

+Quicksort is _the_ divide-and-conquer sorting algorithm (alongside mergesort).
+What is less known that its most common implementation is technically a Las Vegas algorithm.

+In quicksort, the array is divided into gradually smaller and smaller portions where we choose a _pivot_ element around which we re-order the array (smaller elements than the pivot go to the left of the pivot, larger the other way).
+This happens in-place, via swap operations and does not need to allocate thus.

+A _naive_ implementations either uses the last or first element of each (sub)-array as the pivot.
+However, it can be seen that for some special arrays - namely, for the choice of the pivot as the first element - (nearly) sorted arrays will scale as $O(n^)$ instead of the expected $O(n\log{n})$!

+Using a _random_ element as the pivot for each array does away with this problem and ensures an average time complexity of $O(n \log{n})$ at the cost of introducing some minor overhead of generating random integers for indexing.

+TBA: Plots